Daliaalkilani/Sign-Language-Translator/README.md

 - Expand dataset with more words and phrases 📚
 - Implement deep learning models for higher accuracy 🔥
 - Add a **GUI interface** for interactive feedback 🖥
 - Support multiple hands and gestures simultaneously ✌️

+---
+Dalia alkelani && Rawan hbhab